iam-clintonn/InventoryManagementSystem/README.md

 # InventoryManagementSystem
 This is a system developed for ShopRite super mart.

-Link to YouTube video:
+Link to YouTube video: https://www.youtube.com/watch?v=VsaXgspFZvM

 Assumptions made :
 i.
-For Admin
+For Admin : Manage all sections within the software

 ii.
 For Attendants/Vendors/Counter personnel